CulDeVu/culdevu.github.io/thought/2024-04-13-lisp-machine.md

 LISP Machine progress report:
 Alan Bawden: went on to get his PhD at MIT, with Gerald Sussman as his advisor.
 His last publication was in 2008, but he seems to still be kicking around, at least as of 2019.
 Richard Greenblatt: went on to found Lisp Machines Inc to sell the CADR machines.
 Jack Holloway: co-founded Symbolics, of which much ink has been spilt.
 After that died, he started a company doing phone line stuff.
-He last year of Parkinsons.
+He died last year of Parkinsons.
 Thomas Knight: went on to work on a number of very impressive things in the fields of supercomputing and biology.
 I had never heard of the term "adiabatic computing" before, very cool.
 He co-founded Ginkgo Bioworks, and seems to be doing very well.
 David Moon: became a big contributor to Common Lisp.
-Is still around, still doing some programming  language work.
+Is still around, still doing some programming language research.
 Daniel Weinreb: co-founded Symbolics.
 After that, he bounced around for a while writing LISP at a couple different companies.
 He died in 2012 at age 55 from cancer.

 Storage Management in LISP-based microprocessor